 Placing the same functional type of work together or closer to each other will help to reduce time wastage.
 The employees have the freedom to consultation and information easily so that work is handled efficiently.
 Hence, it is better to list out the functions or tasks that employees perform and design the office planning and layout accordingly.

 The employer needs to verify which tasks require collaboration with one another and which set of tasks require concentration.
 Based on this, specific cubicles are designed with open or low separators and others with separate cubicles or traditional with closed doors.
 Making a separation between the two types is essential

 9. Informal and formal spaces:

-Every work space do require employees to take breaks in between work.
+Every work space does require employees to take breaks in between work.
 For this, communal spaces are designed that is closer to the work stations.
-These informal communal spaces are often build with more space to accommodate large numbers during coffee or lunch breaks.
+These informal communal spaces are often built with more space to accommodate large numbers during coffee or lunch breaks.
 The informal communal spaces meant for conferences or meetings are often placed away from busy work space that is noisy.